Anyatskar/aap/README.md

 # AaP

-AaP is an app that reveals adoptable animals in a given region via pet card components.
-The site is available across all modern browsers and responsive down to mobile.
+AaP is a site that reveals adoptable animals in a given region via pet card components.
+It is available across all modern browsers and responsive down to mobile.

 ## Instructions